So I found a nice small iOS project to work on in order to advance my cocoa skills. I am building a clone of the popular 70′s handheld game Simon.

 In the beginning stages of the project, I encountered the problem of deciding how to detect touch presses for these uncommonly shaped simon buttons.
 Was I to generate each button programmatically using core graphics?
 Or was I to use images as UIbuttons?
 Eventually I found some helpful code called OBshapedbutton that inherits UIbutton’s ability to have a background UIimage yet ignores touch presses on transparent regions of an image.
 This allows me to ignore button presses in the center of my Simon ‘board’.

 SFX Demo Reel 2013 from danbill on Vimeo.

 Here is a compilation of short video clips in which I’ve replaced the audio with my own sound effects.

-Vox composer Dan Young sat down with Indie Game HQ to discuss his work in this upcoming adventure game.
-He discusses what brought him to work with developer Steve Ball, and what influences he’s had in developing music for Vox.
-In addition, Dan gives IGHQ some technical information on what he uses to produce audio and shares his motivations for what drives him as a composer.
+Vox composer Dan Young sat down with Indie Game HQ to discuss his work in the upcoming adventure game Vox.
+He discusses what brought him to work with developer Steve Ball, and his influences in developing music for Vox.
+Dan also gives IGHQ some technical details on how he produces audio as well as sharing his motivations for what drives him as a composer.

 I’ve began making some simple tools to help with my transcriptions and arrangements.